crypto-org-chain/crossfire/README.md

 ## Security Checklist

-One of the goal of the Crossfire competition is to get our future validators to get prepared and have a secure validator node setup.
+One of the goals of the Crossfire competition is to get our future validators to get prepared and have a secure validator node setup.

 Our security team has provided a security checklist for participants to follow-up before joining the Crossfire competition.
 It covers items regarding validator node setup, system, network; and account security.
 You can also run the audit script provided to make sure your system configuration is following the best practices.